nsfm/dualsense-ts/src/README.md

 - dualsense.ts - pulls together all other modules to form the Dualsense class, the primary entrypoint to the module
 - input.ts - base class all controller inputs inherit from, providing most input events/APIs
+- id.ts - unique ID enum for all Dualsense inputs

 ### hid/